Kristina01111000/lavendersite/README.md

 she is going to see about paypal next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)

-need to stop the store
+need to stop the store, disconnetc from paypal?